triton-inference-server/model_analyzer/docs/config.md

     max: 100
 ```

-This will filter out the results that their `gpu_used_memory` is larger than 200 MBs and
+This will filter out the results when `gpu_used_memory` is larger than 200 MBs and
 their latency is larger than 100 milliseconds.

 The values described above can be specified both globally and on a per model basis.

 The global example looks like below:

 ```yaml